By Debdutta Mohanty Ray for Youth Ki Awaaz:

 “They know if we want, we can also harass them.
 But I would still say violence against us is much more than that against a female sex worker,” she adds.

-Bharati Dey, secretary of Durbar Mahila Samanwaya Committee, Songachi, suggests otherwise, “When it comes to violence against sex workers, transgenders are tortured the most.
+Bharati Dey, secretary of Durbar Mahila Samanwaya Committee, Songachi, suggests otherwise, “When it comes to violence against sex workers, trans people are tortured the most.
 Clients abuse them a lot more when compared with female sex workers.
 Police is rude to them…”

-And that’s something Sintu agrees with, saying the police doesn’t even consider transgender people human – “If I go and complain about a transgender being raped, the police will ask, ‘What is there to be raped?
+And that’s something Sintu agrees with, saying the police doesn’t even consider transgender people human – “If I go and complain about a trans woman being raped, the police will ask, ‘What is there to be raped?
 You are a sex worker, aren’t you?'”

 But Dey’s organization is trying to change things, “Now, we have a group called as Anandam.
 It is for the transgenders.
 They can fight for their rights.
 If the police does not listen to them, we are there to help.”